JetBrains/intellij-sdk-docs/topics/ui/text/inspections.md

 ![](problem.png){width=613}

 Do not use the words "warning" and "error" in inspection names.
-Such a name will become incorrect and misleading if the inspection severity level change.
+Such a name will become incorrect and misleading if the inspection severity level changes.

 ![](inspections_warning.png){width=613}